calamares/calamares/src/modules/README.md

 A Calamares module **may** read a module configuration file, named `<modulename>.conf`.
-If such a file is present in the module's directory, it is shipped as a *default* configuration file.
+If such a file is present in the module's directory, it can be shipped as a *default* configuration file.
+This only happens if the CMake-time option `INSTALL_CONFIG` is on.

+The sample configuration files may work and may be suitable for your distribution, but no guarantee is given about their stability beyond syntactic correctness.

 The module configuration file, if it exists, is a YAML 1.2 document which contains a YAML map of anything.

-All default module configuration files are installed in `$DESTDIR/share/calamares/modules` but can be overridden by files with the same name placed manually (or by the packager) in `/etc/calamares/modules`.
+All sample module configuration files are installed in `$DESTDIR/share/calamares/modules` but can be overridden by files with the same name placed manually (or by the packager) in `/etc/calamares/modules`.